rob-myers/rob-myers.github.io/docs/plan.md

 ✅ can suspend/resume processes via `kill --STOP` and `kill --CONT` ✅ Preload functions

-- Decided to remove `while` and more generally will not add loop constructs for shell.
-Pipelines will not be dynamically created.
+✅ Removed `while` and more generally will not add loop constructs for shell.
+So, pipelines will not be created in loops.
+✅ Use `meta.fd` rather than 'stdOut' and 'stdIn'